 Wyoming is home to around 600 bears.
 Some of these bears live in Yellowstone National Park, which is largely located in Wyoming.
 The grizzly population of the Greater Yellowstone Ecosystem has gone from 136 bears in 1975 to an estimated 730 bears today.
 The number of females having cubs has remained stable since 1996, which means the bears may be at the right capacity for the park.

-Here is a Summary of the Grizzly Bear Population by State:
+Summary of the Grizzly Bear Population by State:

 FAQs (Frequently Asked Questions)